 Using FTP integration in your code editor allows you to open your project folders and files directly from your web server.

-That way, any changes you make will be saved directly on your web server via FTP.
-This will simply save you time, since you don’t need to upload the files you’ve edited manually via FTP anymore.
+Any changes you make will be saved directly on your web server via FTP.
+Again, you’ll save a good amount of time here.
+Otherwise, you’d need to upload each edited file manually to your server again.